mattypiper/mattypiper.github.io/_posts/2019-05-13-defcon-quals-gloryhost.md

 > your code makes me feel funny: unable to execute entry point: WebAssembly trap occured during runtime: unknown

 The service disables syscalls with seccomp, hence the WebAssembly trap.
-At this point we discovered a set of functions in the gloryhost name space that were interesting.
+At this point we discovered a set of functions in the gloryhost namespace that were interesting.

 1. `wasi_debug_flush` executes the x86 clflush instruction on the pointer argument
 1. `wasi_check_data`, `wasi_get_data_size` and the`wasi_get_data*` functions were recognized as a set of functions that implement